MultiverseLearningProducts/swe/src/bootcamp/wk1/day2.md

 `throw new Error('some error message in here')`

-Can you stop the `new` keyword above?
+Can you spot the `new` keyword above?
 What do you think that is doing in the Error class definition?

 ### Bags belong to a Passenger

 Our airport system has bags.
 We also need passengers.
-Lets make a Passenger class.
+Let's make a Passenger class.
 Passengers should have:

 1. A name
 2. Bags